monashcode/show-your-emotions-with-rekognition/README.md

         - Hit "Functions" at the topleft corner of the refreshed page

     - Step 4 - Edit the Lambda function
-        - Click on the Lambda function and scroll down to see the Function code
+        - Click on the Lambda function
-        - Over in the Cloud9 IDE, edit lambda_handler.py and fill in the variable names
-        - Replace the default code in the Lambda function with the modified code in lambda_handler.py (in your Cloud9 IDE)
         - Change "Timeout" to 10 sec in the Basic settings section below
         - Hit "Save" at the top right corner

     - Step 5 - Setup environment for Lambda
+        - Over in the Cloud9 IDE, edit lambda_handler.py and fill in the variable names
         - IMPORTANT: Ensure the PROCESSED_BUCKET variable is set to the processed images bucket set up in Step 1
           - Ensure the processed bucket name is different to the raw images bucket name
             ```